specthra08/RobloxCodeLyoko/README.md

 --created by specthra#2955
--- C to open/close menu
+--press C to open/close the menu

-local ScreenGui1 = Instance.new("ScreenGui")
+local TPMenuEnglish = Instance.new("ScreenGui")
 local Frame = Instance.new("Frame")
 local CarthageSectorMenu = Instance.new("Frame")
 local CarthageTextLabel = Instance.new("TextLabel")